What we do

 How we do it

 - We award grants to a wide range of charitable organisations, from constituted community groups to social enterprises and registered charities.
-Since we started out, we've awarded more than £70 million in nearly 13,000 grants.
+Since we started out, we've raised over £100 million and committed over £80 million in grants.

 - We strive to make the grant making process as accessible, supportive and as fair as possible.